 What Is Pancreatic Cancer?

-Pancreatic Cancer is an aggressive organ cancer that is considered to be especially dangerous, as it often presents without distinct symptoms until it is in an advanced state.
+Pancreatic Cancer is an aggressive cancer of the pancreas.
+It often presents without distinct symptoms until it’s reached an advanced state.
 Each year close to 50,000 men and women are diagnosed with the disease.
 This form of cancer almost always presents over the age of 45.
 There are two general classifications of Pancreatic Cancer:

 Exocrine – The part of the pancreas that makes digestive substances